-Wilmot Union High School academic decathletes bring home fifth division II national title
+Wilmot Union High School academic decathletes bring home fifth Division II national title

 Individual medals

 Wilmot decathletes collected 47 of the available 99 individual medals handed out in Division II, which was an even bigger share than they had at the Wisconsin state competition in March.
 Every single Wilmot decathlete earned an individual national medal.
-Those students include the following:
+Those students included: